simha10/SAMS/README.md

 - View attendance history and working hours
 - Submit leave requests with approval workflow
 - **Late Check-in Support**: Users marked absent can check in later and update their status to present or half-day
+- **Multi-Branch Check-in**: Check in from any company branch location
+- **Birthday Notifications**: Receive birthday alerts for team members

 ### Manager Features